-Apple Cider Vinegar is so hot right now.
+Apple Cider Vinegar is everywhere.

 Made from fermented apples, this sunset-colored vinegar is being touted on the internet as everything from a weight loss supplement to a miracle skin product.
 Of course, some of these claims are not without their caveats.
 That's where we come in.